WFU Alcohol and Other Drug Position Statement

-Common Source: Common source: Kegs, coolers, and similar containers of Alcoholic Beverages intended to serve as a source of such beverages for multiple persons at a party or other gathering.
+Common Source Containers: Kegs, coolers, and similar containers of Alcoholic Beverages intended to serve as a source of such beverages for multiple persons at a party or other gathering.

 Drug: A chemical substance used in the treatment, cure, prevention, or diagnosis of disease or used to otherwise enhance physical or mental well-being; a habit-forming medicinal or illicit substance, especially a narcotic.

-Drug Paraphernalia: Any item used to distribute drugs and/or ingest drugs.
+Drug Paraphernalia: Any item used to distribute, conceal, and/or ingest drugs.

-Possession: transportation, ownership, or consumption of an alcoholic beverage.
+Possession: Transportation, ownership, or consumption of an alcoholic beverage or other drug.

-Secondary Container: any device into which an alcoholic beverage has been transferred from its primary container.
-Also, any cup or container used for concealment (such as a Koozie).
+Secondary Container: Any device into which an Alcoholic Beverage has been transferred from its primary container.
+Also, any cup or container used to conceal the identity of the Alcoholic Beverage (such as a Koozie).

-Student Organization: any University-recognized organization, club or otherwise formally structured student group.
+Student Organization: Any University-recognized organization, club or otherwise formally or informally structured student group.

 Unfortified Wine: Wines that contain 16% or less alcohol by volume.